 - A detailed report with corrective measures and/or a remediation plan

 Phase III – Remediation

 Once problems have been identified, we can participate in corrective measures for identified IAQ problems.
-Using our internal staff or affiliate organizations and sub-contractors, we can oversee the necessary corrective measures or recommend reputable contractors.
+Using our internal staff or affiliate organizations, we can oversee the necessary corrective measures or recommend reputable contractors.
 This includes: